unsetbit/p/README.md

-# P is peer-to-peer distributed networking with browsers
+# P is peer-to-peer networking with browsers

 P allows you to establish direct browser-to-browser connections.
 A middle-man is nescessary in order to establish a direct connection between browsers and P allows the use of either a WebSocket server or an existing peer-to-peer